xarvh/elm-dropdown-menu/README.md

+This package is a work in progress, and is published with the goal to facilitate discussion.

+While the package is perfectly usable, there is an unresolved issue related to transitions and internal scrolling, and the examples and the docs are incomplete.

 elm-dropdown-menu
 =================

 This is the dropdown menu we use in production at [Stax](http://stax.io).

+* Full keyboard support: alphanumberic blind search, Esc, Enter, Space, Up, Down, Page Up, Page Down, Home, End
+* Fully stylable, default CSS class names are provided and can be overridden
+* Internal scrolling with `max-height` and `overflow-y: scroll`
+* Optional Clear button
+* Placeholder

 You can see the dropdown menu in action [here]().

-The package works really well for our specific use case, but looks a bit jerky when it comes to dropdowns that have both an menu opening/closing transition and allow the menu to vertically scroll.
+The package works really well for our specific use case, but looks a bit jerky when it comes to dropdowns that both have a menu opening/closing transition and allow the menu to vertically scroll.

 The issue
 =========